Sithandiwe1/Digital-Portfolio-2/README.md

+# Welcome to Sithandiwe Asanda digital portfolio

+# Created as part of the PRP370-1-2S Project Presentation 3 assessment at Cape Peninsula University of Technology (CPUT).
+This portfolio showcases the evidence and personal reflections from my participation in the Work Readiness Training Programme. environment.
+The goal is to present a polished, accessible summary of my development, suitable for academic evaluation and potential employers.
-# Business Communication Portfolio
+# 1. Business Communication

-## Evidence: Business Communication Fundamentals Online Module
+## Evidence: Business Communication

 This evidence is a certificate of completion and performance report for an interactive online module on Business Communication, which I completed with a 100% score.
 The module covered core principles including the purpose of business communication, verbal and non-verbal cues, formal language usage, professional email tone, and video conferencing etiquette.
-I successfully answered all assessment questions correctly, demonstrating a practical understanding of these concepts, and invested 37 minutes and 8 seconds in this focused learning activity to build a foundational skill set for professional interactions.
+I successfully answered all assessment questions correctly, demonstrating a practical understanding of these concepts, and invested in this focused learning activity to build a foundational skill set for professional interactions.

 ## Reflection: STAR Technique